 6. If you have created transfers before, you can use the Fill command.
 Click the button to show the Fill pop-up menu.

 Use your mouse to highlight the transfer you wish to copy.
 Make sure the is to the left.
 Click Select, and the items from that transfer will appear in the main window.
-This will save you time, as you do not need to reenter all of the items.
-Use the Comment fields as an explanation of what type of transfer that it is: for example, sending daily entrees to the commissary.
+Using a previous Transfer will save you time, as you do not need to reenter all of the items.
+Use the Comment fields as an explanation of what type of transfer that it is – for example, sending daily entrees to the commissary.

 7. If you need to delete an item that you selected, make sure the is to the left of the item and click button.